johncmerfeld/Riddler/NumberProfit/README.md

 How will this game play out?
 How much is it worth to go first?

 *A grab bag of extra credits:* What if the game were played not on a number line but on a clock, with values of $1 to $12?
 What if Desdemona, Eleanor and so on joined the original game?
 What if the tokens could be placed anywhere on the number line, not just the stacks?

+## Strategy:
+For starters, I thought it'd be fun to make a real, playable version of the game, which you can find [here](https://johncmerfeld.github.io/numberProfit.html).
+I messed around with this for a while and thought I knew what the optimal move for player A was, but it was hard to be sure without writing everything down.
+Therefore, it was time for some MiniMax game-tree traversal!

+Yes, that's right.
+I'd have to write a script that could do a few things:
+  - `calculateExpectedProfit()` given a board (which tokens are where), the number of players who still need to place their tokens, and a proposed token location